bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Dinah and I found the path pleasant although stuck in trees for the most part.
 It ends abruptly on orange, glacial rock.
 The modest elevation gain, as one might expect, provides modest views of Illecillewaet Valley, but the glacier is nowhere to be seen.
 I scrambled 30 m up the smooth rock to a viewpoint, but the glacier remained out of sight and out of easy reach.
 The unforgiving, rocky terrain doesn't invite further exploration, so after taking a break, we headed back.

-Between the time we hiked it and the time you hike it – if you hike it – it'll be a little harder to reach the glacier: the toe is receding at the rate of 31 m a year.
+Next time, it'll be a little harder to reach the glacier: the toe is receding at the rate of 31 m a year.
 Great Glacier trail isn't great, doesn't give a view of the glacier, but it is short, and going by the hikers we saw on the trail, it is popular.

 Illecillewaet Glacier can be seen from the road going to the campground (mouse over for a close-up).
 The point we hiked is so far below the glacier that it's not seen here.